sachasilvia/word-clock-code/README.md

-# Hello, this is the repository for my Word Clock project, here is where I will explain what each file in the repository does.
+# Hello, welcome to the repository for my Word Clock project, this ReadMe is where I will explain what each file in the repository does.

 Make sure to download this library for the code to work --> https://github.com/3tawi/PicoEspTime //LIBRARY DOWNLOAD HERE!!!